David Jones suitor's history of headlines

-"Go as far as you can see; when you get there, you'll be able to see farther," is a quotation on EB's sparse website attributed to John Pierpoint Morgan, one of the founders of JPMorgan.
+"Go as far as you can see; when you get there, you'll be able to see farther," is a quotation on EB's sparse website attributed to John Pierpoint Morgan, one of the founders of JPMorgan (JPM.N).

 But for people trying to find out about Edgar and EB, it's very difficult to see anything at all.